Oppenheimer reigns supreme: Five takeaways from the 96th annual Oscars

 He first took a shot at Katie Britt, a US senator from Alabama who recently delivered the rebuttal to President Joe Biden’s State of the Union speech.

-Kimmel compared Britt to the Frankenstein-like heroine of Poor Things, played by Oscar winner Stone.
+Kimmel compared Britt to the Frankenstein-like heroine of Poor Things, brought to life by Oscar-winner Stone.

 “Emma played an adult woman with the brain of a child, like the lady that gave the rebuttal to the State of the Union on Thursday night,” Kimmel quipped.

 Then, before the night closed, Kimmel reappeared on stage to read a mean social media post directed at him.
 Its author?
-Former President Donald Trump, a frequent target of Kimmel’s comedy.
+Former US President Donald Trump, a frequent target of Kimmel’s comedy.

 “Has there ever been a worse host than Jimmy Kimmel at The Oscars?”
 Kimmel said, reading from his phone screen.
-Looking up, he addressed the president, who faces four criminal indictments, directly: “Thanks for watching.
+Looking up, he addressed the former president, who faces four criminal indictments, directly: “Thanks for watching.
 Isn’t it past your jail time?”